 INTRODUCTION

 Water as we have it today remains an integral part of human nutrition, whether directly as drinking water or indirectly as constituent of food.
 Water is not only crucial for life, but it also remains the most important vehicle of transmitting disease and mortality in most developing countries and even in technologically more advanced countries.
-Good quality water is odorless, colorless, tasteless, and free from fecal pollution [1].What makes up water quality are the biological, chemical and physical characteristics of water.Water is extremely important and necessary to sustain life and an adequate and accessible, as well as safe supply must be available to everyliving thing.
+Good quality water is odorless, colorless, tasteless, and free from fecal pollution [1].What makes up water quality are the biological, chemical and physical characteristics of water.Water is extremely important and necessary to sustain life and an adequate, accessible, as well as safe supply must be available to all living organisms.
 Making better the access to safe drinking water could result in reasonable benefits to human health.
 As a result, effort should bemade as to attain a drinking water quality thatwould be as safe as practicable [2].
+Improving access to safe drinking water could lead to significant health benefits for people.
+Therefore, efforts should be made to achieve drinking water quality that is as safe as possible.

 Salmonella is a genus of Gram-negative bacteria that has garnered attention for its role in causing waterborne and food borne illnesses in humans [3].
 Among microbiological contaminants, Salmonella stands out as one of the most significant pathogens due to its public health and environmental impact [4, 5].
 This bacterial genus, widespread in terrestrial and aquatic environments, causes salmonellosis and typhoid fever, affecting millions worldwide each year [6].